mikablachut/Recipes/README.md

 ## Endpoints

 When you start the application a H2 database containing initial tables will be automaticly created.
-You can use [Postman](https://www.postman.com) or any similar program for testing existing endpoints.
+You can use [Postman](https://www.postman.com) or any similar program for testing the APIs.

 ### Register User Endpoint

 Endpoint receives a JSON object with two fields: email (string), and password (string).
 If a user with a specified email does not exist, the program saves (registers) the user in a database and responds with 200 (Ok).
-If a user is already in the database, respond with the 400 (Bad Request) status code.
-Both fields are required and must be valid: email should contain @ and . symbols, password should contain at least 8 characters and shouldn't be blank.
+If a user is already stored in the database, the application responds with the 400 (Bad Request) status code.
+Both fields are required and must be valid: email should contain '@' and '.' symbols, password should contain at least 8 characters and shouldn't be blank.
 If the fields do not meet these restrictions, the service should respond with 400 (Bad Request).

 POST method